-What are the strengths of your area?: Linguistics has lost enrollment this 20/21 Academic year but continues to maintain high success rates each semester.
+What are the strengths of your area?: Linguistics had lost enrollment in the 20/21 Academic year but continued to maintain high success rates each semester.
 Fall 20 offered three sections of LING 111 with a success rate of 84% for the 67 students who completed LING 111 online that semester.
 Spring 21 offered two sections with a success rate of 89% for the 72 students who completed the online course that semester.
 Summer 21 also offered two online sections with a success rate of 89% for the 47 students who completed the semester.
 The total number of online sections offered in 20/21 totaled seven with a combined 186 students with 87% successfully completing their courses in classes averaging 27 students/section.
 As a quick comparison, academic year 19/20, LING 111 had nine sections offered online with 90% of the 269 total students completing their courses successfully in classes that averaged 30 students/section.
+Summer 2022, LING offered two, four-week sessions with both classes full.
+This Spring 2022 semester, we are successfully offering two online sections, with over 40 enrollments per course.
+Enrollment was down in the 20/21 academic year but the success rate of 87% remained quite high considering the pandemic situation.
+Enrollment rose in the two Fall 21 online LING 111 classes, containing roughly 80 students.
+Spring 22 success rates will be determined later, but currently success rates excluding EW's for the past three years are: